Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Fixed syntax errors in russain language tooltips
 - Fixed Pirates flag not being added to some preplaced or spawned pirate units
 - Fixed amazon warrior enemy selection voicelines
+- Fixed wrong frozen effect texture by using another model
 - Various fixes in the options menu
 - Wild animals will play selection sounds when selected
 - Neutral buildings and resources will play selection sounds when selected